by Amaliah Team in Lifestyle on 20th April, 2020

 You may want to choose a specific date to pay your zakat or perhaps you want to spread it out over the last 10 days in the hope that one of those days lands on the night of power.

 You may be working from home this Ramadan but you still need to have boundaries.
-It may be worth talking to your employer if you can about your hours in Ramadan to help you have a more intentional month.
-Small changes like not having early morning meetings or being able to be more flexible with deadlines can have a big effect on your energy!
+It may be worth talking to your employer, if you can, about your hours in Ramadan to help you have a more intentional month.
+Small changes like start and finish times or being able to be more flexible with deadlines can have a big effect on your energy!

 By now you may have had more video calls than you ever have had in your life.
 Why not try a virtual iftar?